neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/brainglobe.md

 **Difficulty**
 <!-- Is this project geared more toward a student level or a more advanced developer level? -->
-This project is well-suited for a student or a beginner contributor to open source.
+This project is well-suited for an intermediate contributor to open source.

 **Required skills**

-Experience with Python, [NumPy](https://numpy.org/doc/stable/index.html) and/or [pandas](https://pandas.pydata.org/docs/index.html).
+- Experience with Python, [NumPy](https://numpy.org/doc/stable/index.html) and/or [pandas](https://pandas.pydata.org/docs/index.html).
+- At least initial understanding of machine learning algorithms

 **Nice-to-haves**
-- Understanding of machine learning algorithms
 - Experience working with machine learning frameworks, in particular `keras` or `pytorch`
 - Experience working with image data